mfbolus/StanleyLab_Instructions/SpikeSorting_Kilosort.md

 git clone https://github.com/cortex-lab/KiloSort.git
 ```

 [Here](https://github.com/cortex-lab/KiloSort/tree/master/Docs) are some instructions provided with the repository.
-It was sort of helpful, but not really.
+They were helpful (especially for Windows which I hardly ever use), but not exhaustive.

-**n.b., It appears this code was originally written for use with CUDA 7.5, whereas the current version of CUDA is 9.x.
-As you will see later, MATLAB's default version of CUDA it looks for is 9.0.
-I am not sure (a) if Marius's CUDA code will work with version 9.x or (b) if MATLAB 2018 will work with CUDA 7.5.**
+*n.b., It appears this code was originally written for use with CUDA 7.5, whereas the current version of CUDA is 9.x.
+As you will see later, MATLAB 2018's default version of CUDA it looks for is 9.0.
+I am not sure (a) if Marius's CUDA code will work with version 9.x or (b) if MATLAB 2018 will work with CUDA 7.5.*

 **UPDATE :** Using version 9.1 of the CUDA toolkit (rather than 7.5 or 9.0) did indeed work.
 Follow the below instructions.
+**UPDATE :** MATLAB 2017 appears to be compatible with CUDA v8.x (see Windows-specific sections).
+It may still be possible to use CUDA v9.x with a deep dive into configuration files, but I decided not to fight that battle and downloaded CUDA v8.0 from the legacy downloads page.

 # Downloading npy-matlab
 To integrate with Phy (the curating viewer written in Python), KiloSort (which is Matlab-based) needs to be able to read/write numpy `*.npy` files.
 Apparently, the lab has written some code for this which you'll need to add to your path before you can run KiloSort/save the results.